 In his rare spare time, Tim writes poetry, essays and music (he has pedestrian skills with several instruments and sings a mean karaoke version of Oklahoma!).
-He enjoys reading, mountaineering, kayaking, discovering new music, trivia and (more or less) running (on what’s left of his knees).
-The avid sports fan is faculty mentor for Oswego’s women’s hockey team and lead announcer/nominal webmaster for Port City Roller Derby.
-Tim lives in Oswego and in addition to learning about life from his son, he tries to keep his cats, Fiona and Coco, fat and happy.
+He enjoys playing the bass and trying to sing in open jams, reading, mountaineering, kayaking, discovering new music, trivia and (more or less) running (on what’s left of his knees).
+The avid sports fan is faculty mentor for Oswego’s women’s hockey team and previously served as lead announcer/nominal webmaster for Port City Roller Derby.
+Tim lives in Oswego and in addition to learning about life from his son, he tries to keep his cat Coco fat and happy.